Hair Color Too Dark? How to Lighten It (Without Bleach)

 By knowing the brand used, the stylist can pick a color remover that will work well with the chemistry of what has already been applied to your hair.
 While hair color brands will usually work with any color remover, the compatibility may also depend on the brand.

-- Coloring jobs done at home with a drugstore brand.
 If you did the color at home with a drugstore brand, beware!
-Some of them are classified "direct dyes," meaning that they may contain metallic ingredients (for shine) that do not cooperate with color remover or bleach.
+Some of them are classified as "direct dyes," meaning that they may contain metallic ingredients (for shine) that do not cooperate with color remover or bleach.
 Because of this, it's important that you inform your stylist what kind you used upfront.
 If you don't, it could lead to even more damaged hair.

 Your stylist should be able to determine the level of damage by feeling and looking at your hair.
 In a lot of cases, the color you applied may have been correct, but your hair was too porous from over-processing.
 Some people, like myself, have naturally porous hair.
 The same is true for damaged hair.
 This can be corrected by (after using the color remover) applying a shade that is 1–2 shades lighter than the desired result.